-F.6 Other Municipal Operations Controls

-Winter Roadway De-Icing
+F.6 Other Municipal Operations Controls Winter Roadway De-Icing

-Advise MS4 communities of watershed groups addressing issues associated with the use of chlorides (i.e. road salt).
+• Advise MS4 communities of watershed groups addressing issues associated with the use of chlorides (i.e. road salt).

-- SMC co-sponsored six (6) de-icing workshops with over 900 participants in the Northeastern Illinois region. - De-icing certification process to promote trained vendors is offered - Preferred Providers that successfully completed a Lake County De-icing Training Workshop and passed the Course Exam can be referenced on a Preferred Provider List (URL hyperlink). - Certification is through a third-party vendor, Fortin Consulting, Inc. - SMC continues to make available chloride reduction documents. - Too Much Salt in Our Winter Maintenance Recipe Tips for Managing Snow and Ice at Home, (URL hyperlink).

-- Lake County Winter Parking Lot and Sidewalk Maintenance Manual, (URL hyperlink). - Less Salt Equals Less Money, Clean Water, Safe Conditions Tips for Effective Road Salting, (URL hyperlink).
+- SMC co-sponsored five (5) de-icing workshops with over 1,000 participants and one (1) inperson calibration demo with 25 participants in the Northeastern Illinois region. - De-icing certification process to promote trained vendors is offered. - Preferred Providers that successfully completed a Lake County De-icing Training Workshop and passed the Course Exam can be referenced on a Preferred Provider List (URL hyperlink). - Certification is through a third-party vendor, Fortin Consulting, Inc. - SMC continues to make available chloride reduction documents. - Too Much Salt in Our Winter Maintenance Recipe Tips for Managing Snow and Ice at Home, (URL hyperlink). - Lake County Winter Parking Lot and Sidewalk Maintenance Manual, (URL hyperlink). - Less Salt Equals Less Money, Clean Water, Safe Conditions Tips for Effective Road Salting, (URL hyperlink).

 Part E3.
-QLP Information and Data Collection Results, Year 20
+QLP Information and Data Collection Results, Year 21

-The QLP did not collect any monitoring data on behalf of Lake County's MS4s during Year 20.
+The QLP did not collect any monitoring data on behalf of Lake County's MS4s during Year 21.
 However, SMC has reviewed information presented by the Illinois EPA (IEPA) in the 2020/2022 Illinois Integrated Water Quality Report and 303(d) List and has developed the brief "State of Lake County's Waters" report provided below.

-State of Lake County's Waters March 2023
+State of Lake County's Waters March 2024

 This brief report is based on information contained in the Illinois EPA's 2020/2022 Illinois Integrated Water Quality Report (IIWQR) and Section 303(d) List (dated June 1, 2022).
 Its purpose is to provide basic information to Lake County's MS4 communities on the condition of surface waters within Lake County.
-More detailed information about the condition of surface waters in Lake County can be found in the Illinois EPA's 2018 Illinois Integrated Water Quality Report and Section 303(d) List.
+More detailed information about the condition of surface waters in Lake County can be found in the Illinois EPA's 2020/2022 Illinois Integrated Water Quality Report and Section 303(d) List.